Church Stretton: Parish and town council

-The Town Council have their offices at 60 High Street and hold their meetings at the nearby Silvester Horne Institute, also on High Street.
+The Town Council have its offices at 60 High Street and hold its meetings at the nearby Silvester Horne Institute, also on High Street.

 Mayors

 Below is a complete list of mayors of Church Stretton.
 Formally the mayor of a town council is a Town Mayor.
 One of the town councillors is elected by the council (at the 'Annual Meeting' in May) as jointly chairman and Town Mayor.
 Although Church Stretton's parish council became a town council in 2002, the title of Town Mayor was not bestowed upon the chairman until 2004.